Jumper-44/Stormworks_AR-3D-Render/README.md

 Picture shows the 1x1 HUD with all 32x32 pixels lit and the HUD is surrounded by paint blocks.
 The paint blocks, which has a 9x9 grid on their face, is used for an absoloute length.
 Since a block is 0.25 meters then a paintable grid has a length of 0.25/9 meter.
 Then calculating an estimate of actual screen lengths by counting pixels, which is estimated to a spacing between the model edge and actual screen to be <code>0.02</code> meters at the sides and <code>0.01</code> at the top and <code>0.03</code> at the bottom.

-It is then concluded that the screen size of a HUD is <code>block_model_length - 2\*0.02</code>, and has an offset from the center of the model on the second axis of <code>0.01</code> meters.
+It is then concluded that the screen size of a HUD is <code>model_length - 2\*0.02</code>, and has an offset from the center of the model on the second axis of <code>0.01</code> meters.
 So 1x1 HUD <code>sizeX|Y = 0.21</code> meters and 3x3 HUD <code>sizeX|Y = 0.71</code>, with both having a <code>0.01</code> offset on the second axis.

-Other monitors has been estimated to have a screen size calculated by <code>block_model_length - 2\*0.022</code>, but is symmetrical on both axis.
+Other monitors has been estimated to have a screen size calculated by <code>model_length - 2\*0.022</code>, but is symmetrical on both axis.

 Another small thing, which is accounted for in code is that the screens has a small depth into the model, in which 0.01 meters is used for both screen types.
 Accurate for HUDs, but other monitors do have a very little more depth, but with screens pixel quantity, then it is not like it really matters or is noticeable.